delonnewman/mini-levenshtein/README.md

 # Why?

-While there are many levenshtein distance implementations for Ruby, non-provided a means to adjust edit scoring to make the calcuations suitable for a similarity ratio.
+While there are many levenshtein distance implementations for Ruby, none provided a means to adjust edit scoring to make the calcuations suitable for a similarity ratio.

 # See Also